Zero-Waste Wedding Guide

 Digital invitations and online RSVPs eliminate paper waste while offering beautiful, customisable designs that match your wedding theme.
 Your wedding website can be a central hub for all guest information, including accommodation details, gift registries, and driving directions.
 By avoiding traditional paper invitations, you can save substantial printing and postage costs.
 Many couples find that choosing eco-conscious options enhances their guests' overall wedding experience.

-1. Design and send digital save-the-dates through email, saving both money and trees.
+Design and email digital save-the-dates, saving both money and trees.

 After-Wedding Waste Management Tips